angelalchen3/snowflake-weather-sales-analytics/README.md

 This project emphasizes production-style analytics patterns, including layered data modeling, reusable transformations, and integrated data enrichment, rather than exploratory analysis.

 ## Acknowledgements
 This project was inspired by Snowflake’s Tasty Bytes and Northstar analytics workshop materials.
 The implementation, organization, and extensions shown here reflect independent work adapted for portfolio presentation.
+The original repo can be found here: https://github.com/Snowflake-Labs/sfguide-snowflake-northstar-data-engineering